 Culinary argan oil is renowned for its light nutty aroma and delicate taste.
 It can be used as a balanced dietary supplement while also protecting the body against cardiovascular disease and inflammatory disorders.
 Recent clinical studies have shown argan to be an effective means for lowering cholesterol.

 But, argan oil is high in polyunsaturated fatty acids and must not be heated.
 Instead, steam or broil your food and add the oil afterwards, for flavor only.
-You can also use it sparingly in
+You can also use it sparingly in salad dressing.
+It is better to keep the oil refrigerated and consume it quickly once you open the bottle.
+Argan oil is also used in the preparation of Amlou (which has aphrodisiac virtues), a mix of almonds, honey and argan oil which is delicious on toasts.

 7. Anti-Cancer Properties